“Refrain from posting nudes online” – Cyber expert to women | Ghana News Agency

 By Christiana Afua Nyarko

-In a presentation delivered at the National Stakeholder’s Forum On Women’s Online Rights in Ghana held in Accra, she said, the act, often done with clear intentions often caused cyber bulling, online harassment, blackmail, safety issues which compromised women’s reputation, affect their mental health and self-worth.
+In a presentation delivered at the National Stakeholder’s Forum On Women’s Online Rights in Ghana held in Accra, she said, the act, often done with clear intentions often caused cyber-bullying, online harassment, blackmail, safety issues which compromised women’s reputation, affect their mental health and self-worth.

 “Let’s stop sharing our nude pictures online because, whenever you send a message on a platform such as Whatsapp, the original copy is kept in their servers.
 They only send a copy of it to the person you have sent the message to.
 Everything you post online is kept; whether you delete it on your phone or not.
 So, let’s not even share nudes at all,” she said.

-The University of Professional Studies also called for a more stringent legal framework, including education to safeguard the security of women and girls on the Ghanaian cyber space.
+The University of Professional Studies also called for a more stringent legal framework, including education to safeguard the security of women and girls in Ghanaian cyberspace.

 “Once you are on social media and you have a password, I advise that you change it frequently,” she said.